 For papillomas of the skin, where HPV is known to be the cause, skin damage can promote the development of a papilloma.
 Scratching at or picking a wart can also lead to further infection.
 However, the growth itself cannot spread to another location.

 While there are links between HPV and cancer, especially cervical cancer, researchers believe that it takes between 10 and 30 years for HPV to develop into a malignant condition.
-Less than 50 percent of precancerous cervical lesions from HPV make the transition.

 Many papillomas do not produce any symptoms beyond irritation.